kubeshop/testkube/docs/executor-k6.md

 ### **K6 Test Results**

 A k6 test will be successful in Testkube when all checks and thresholds are successful.
-In case of an error thrown, the test will have `failed` status, even if there is no failure in the summary report in the test logs.
+In the case of an error, the test will have `failed` status, even if there is no failure in the summary report in the test logs.
 For details check [this k6 issue](https://github.com/grafana/k6/issues/1680).